Skip to content

-Researchers at UT Arlington are at the forefront of discovery, working to solve the world’s most urgent challenges and turning ideas into products and systems that benefit society.
+Researchers at UTA are at the forefront of discovery, working to solve the world’s most urgent challenges and turning ideas into products and systems that benefit society.
 Their explorations range from battling serious diseases like cancer and diabetes to devising novel methods of ensuring cleaner energy, air, and water.
 By encouraging an environment of relentless investigation, the University is making major breakthroughs that will drive the Texas economy and offer hope for future generations.

 Electrical engineering researchers are participating in an $8 million Defense Department grant to significantly increase the amount of information that can be securely transmitted via the Internet and the distance it can travel.